-Called Lapin au Vin, this Rabbit in Wine Recipe is at the very top of our family's
+Called Lapin au Vin, this Rabbit in Wine Recipe is at the very top of our family's favorite recipe list.

 Makes 8 servings

 Ingredients for Lapin au Vin:

 6 slices bacon